Course Attendance Policy & Guidelines for Absences

 - Inform the student if they are in danger of failing the course because of the amount of work or class time to be missed.
 A course deferral or a withdrawal from the course may be pursued, if needed, and if permitted under the appropriate policies

 With the approval of the instructor, the Office of Accessible Education will work with students to proctor missed exams for the types of absences described below.
-It is the responsibility of the student to schedule the exam with the Office of Accessible Education, following the guidelines articulated below and on their website.
+These types of absences include those related to NCAA athletic competitions, illness, severe medical or psychological issues, personal emergencies, and debate competitions.
+It is the responsibility of the student to schedule the exam with the Office of Accessible Education, following the guidelines found on their website.

 Understanding that responsibilities ultimately lie with the student and instructor, the college seeks to support students and faculty in their academic pursuits by providing confirmation in the following circumstances:

 It is the student’s responsibility to discuss planned absences with their course instructors at the start of the semester and before each absence.

 Unplanned Absences & Emergencies:

 It is the student’s responsibility to discuss any unplanned absence with their course instructors as soon as possible once they are aware they will be missing class.

 Students who are temporarily unable to attend class due to illness, including those recovering from COVID-19, are expected to work with their professors to determine how best to meet their academic commitments.
 In some courses, professors may require that they be officially notified for unplanned illness-related absences, when these absences occur during class sessions that involve specific course requirements, e.g., laboratories, presentations, performances, or exams.
 Such a requirement should be stated on the course syllabus.
 If a student is absent from these classes because of illness and the professor requires notification, then students may seek that notice from Health Services or Counseling and Psychological Services.
 The student, in consultation with the professor, is responsible for addressing missed work.